DLSU-CCAPDEV/2021T2-G44/README.md

 - [readme-assets](./readme-assets) - This folder holds the images and other assets used in all the READMEs of this repository.

 ## Installation & Setup
-1. Install NodeJS and the version.
-This NodeJS project was build for NodeJS 14.x and higher.
-To check, open your command terminal and run:
+1. Install NodeJS and check the version.
+This NodeJS project was built for NodeJS 14.x and higher.
+To check, open a command terminal and run:
     ```
     node -v
     ```